Calendar Date:Wednesday, April 12, 2017 - 10:00am

-Vancouver, along with the State of Washington, celebrates Arbor Day each April.
-Vancouver recognizes Arbor Month with additional tree-related events throughout April.
+Vancouver, along with the State of Washington, celebrates Arbor Day on the second Wednesday in April.

 Arbor Day is a nationally-celebrated observance that encourages tree planting and tree care.
 Founded by J. Sterling Morton, National Arbor Day is celebrated each year on the last Friday in April.
 Today, all 50 states and many Canadian provinces celebrate this holiday every spring, although the actual date of Arbor Day varies from state-to-state due to differences in climate.